0xOucan/celo-mind-dn/README.md

 ## 🌟 Overview

-CeloMΔIND is an AI-powered DeFi interface that simplifies access to the Celo blockchain ecosystem through both web and Telegram interfaces.
+MictlAI is an AI-powered cross-chain bridge that connects the Base and Arbitrum networks through both web and Telegram interfaces.
 Our platform uses advanced AI and Agent Orchestration to provide:

-- 📊 Personalized investment strategies based on user preferences
+- 🌉 Seamless cross-chain transfers between Base and Arbitrum
-- ⚖️ Delta Neutral strategies for risk management
+- ⚛️ Bidirectional atomic swaps for trustless token exchanges
 - 📈 Real-time market insights for informed decisions
-- 🤖 Optional automated portfolio management with transparent execution
+- 🤖 Intelligent AI assistance for navigating blockchain interoperability

 ## 🚀 Recent Improvements

-Based on feedback from the [Celo Proof-of-Ship](https://github.com/celo-org/Proof-of-Ship/blob/main/2/reports/projects/CeloMind.md) program, we've implemented several significant improvements:
+We've implemented several significant improvements to our platform:

 ### 🔐 Security Enhancements
 - ✅ **Wallet Integration**: Browser extension wallet signing instead of storing private keys